git-hulk/go-lru/README.md

 # go-lru

-go-lru is a lru cache bases on GroupCache, with expire time supported.
+go-lru is an MIT-licensed Go LRU cache bases on GroupCache, with expire time supported

 ## Example